Washington Project for the Arts: Early history

-WPA\Corcoran, 1996 – 2016
+21st Century

+With the support of the Board, French entered into discussions with the Corcoran Gallery of Art to explore an affiliation or merger between the two institutions.
 In 1996, a generous handful of board members and avid WPA supporters paid off the WPA's outstanding debts, wiping the slate clean.
 With the support of David C. Levy, the director of the Corcoran Gallery of Art, the Corcoran board of trustees, and members of the art community, the WPA's operations were transferred into the Washington Project for the Arts\Corcoran.
 The Corcoran would provide in kind support, including an office in the museum's curatorial department, equipment, technical assistance, and the like, but no direct financial support.
+Having put in motion what was considered the only option for the continuation of the WPA, French stepped down as interim director while remaining as chair of the board until January 1997.

 In 1999, Marta Kuzma served as director.
 Kuzma's term attempted to redirect the program to address Washington, D.C., as a unique context for international contemporary art projects.
 She resigned in June 2001 after mounting friction with a Board more focused on serving the local community.
 After Kuzma's departure, Annie Adjchavanich was named director.
 While Adjchavanich was director, she ramped up programs for area artists and recruited new members.
 In March 2005, Adjchavanich left the WPA\C and Kim Ward, previously membership and finance director, was named acting director until August 2005, when hired as executive director.